FANzhaoxin666/zhaoxin-team/team/index.md

 # <i class="fas fa-users"></i>Team

-Our team members are all top students from Top and famous universities worldwide aimed at digital human and medicial analysis field.
+Our team members are all top students from top and famous universities worldwide aimed at digital human and medicial analysis field.
-This team is led by Zhaoxin.Fan and Zhengbo.Song.
+This team is led by Zhaoxin.Fan and Zhenbo.Song to explore the state-of-art technology in medicial analysis, 3D reconstruction, avatar, image denosing and so on.
 We all have the confidence to use our power and technology to change the world as a solid team.

 {% include section.html %}